 Depreciation - This Budget item refers to depreciation allowance on capital equipment employed and not to capital expenditures.
-The depreciation allowance equals the purchase cost of the equipment item being employed (an input item given in $\u004$ /unit) x number of units employed (an input item) x % of the time in which the equipment is employed on the project (an input item) x the annual depreciation rate (in % per year).
+The depreciation allowance equals the purchase cost of the equipment item being employed (an input item given in (x, y) and (x, y) of the time in which the equipment is employed on the project (an input item) x the annual depreciation rate (in (y, y) per year).
 The annual depreciation rate currently allowed is 33.3%.

-The Leasing Cost equals the monthly lease cost or rental cost of capital equipment (an input item given in /unit/month) x the number of units leased / rented (an input item) x % of the time in which the leased / rented equipment is employed by the Program (an input item) x project duration (in months).
+The Leasing Cost equals the monthly lease cost or rental cost of capital equipment (an input item given in $\frac{1}{1000} x \%$ of the number of units leased / rented (an input item) x % of the time in which the leased / rented equipment is employed by the Program (an input item) x project duration (in months).